bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-04-09-newsletter.md

   peers when coming back online.
 Previously it attempted to open connections to all its persistent peers at once.
-Now it spreads the connections over a 30 second window to reduce peak memory usage by about 20% and to also reduce the number of concurrent events later due to the events occurring on a regular interval, such as pings.
+Now it spreads the connections over a 30 second window to reduce peak memory usage by about 20%.
+This also means that messages that are sent on a regular interval, such as pings, do not happen at the same time for all peers.

 - [LND #2740][] implements a new gossiper subsystem which puts its peers into two buckets, active gossiper or passive gossiper.
 Active